-The NTNU GenderHub collects university-wide resources to do with the study of gender.
-It is run by The Centre for Gender and Feminist Studies in The Department of Interdisciplinary Studies of Culture (KULT), and extends an interdisciplinary network across the university.
+The NTNU GenderHub is housed within The Centre for Gender Research at The Department of Interdisciplinary Studies of Culture (KULT), and extends an interdisciplinary network across the university.
 Anyone from any discipline interested in working on gender, diversity, sexuality, and equality, as well as in broader fields like responsible research and innovation (RRI) and qualitative research, are welcome in the network.
 You can find relevant people, connections and links on the NTNU GenderHub website.
 Join our mailing list to keep up to date on events and networking opportunities.
-Events are published on our Facebook page.
+Events are also published on our Facebook page.

 Gender is an important thematic element in the European Union's policy on Responsible Research and Innovation (RRI) in the Horizon 2020 program.
 We work actively to integrate gender equality at NTNU.
 More information on RRI at NTNU.